DiPizio-Lab/List_AI_tools/README.md

 # List of AI Tools

-This repository is a comprehensive collection of AI-powered tools for molecular modeling application, including protein structure prediction, de novo protein design, biomolecular interactions and conformational sampling.
+This repository is a comprehensive collection of AI-powered tools for molecular modeling applications, including protein structure prediction, de novo protein design, biomolecular interactions and conformational sampling.

 ## Table of Contents